COVID-19-plots/maincovidplotsrepo/README.md

 # COVID-19-plots

+**To make a comment or suggestion, please click on the ["Issues"](https://github.com/COVID-19-plots/maincovidplotsrepo/issues) tab above and add to the thread on existing issues or click on "New Issue"**

 We are grateful to our data sources:

 * The open availability of the [database](https://github.com/CSSEGISandData/COVID-19) for the [Johns Hopkins COVID-19 dashboard](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6) (their [mobile version here](https://www.arcgis.com/apps/opsdashboard/index.html#/85320e2ea5424dfaaa75ae62e5c06e61)) makes these plots possible.